tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 ![Alt text](/screenshots/deeplens_project_2.png)

-Now, name your deeplens project.
+Now, name your deeplens project with a unique name such as 'sentiment-userxxx'.

 ![Alt text](/screenshots/deeplens_project_3.png)